KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 If the requirement for consistency is weakened to eventual consistency then all three can be maintained.
 Designing for eventual consistency takes some effort on the part of the application programmer.

 # Web Hooks and External Services

+Web hooks are basically service endpoints that are triggered in response to some event.
+For example, pushing code to a repository may send a request to a service endpoint to trigger that service to run the application's test suite.

+There are some things to consider when integrating with external services.
+Separating jobs related to different services into different queues may avoid the issue of one service being down affecting the jobs related to a different service.
+It is a good idea to track metrics around what is happening in the job queues.
+It should also be kept in mind that external services may limit the number of requests handled from a single consumer.

 {% include book_attribution.html
   book_title = "Service-Oriented Design with Ruby and Rails"